kaztakata/celonis-hacks/content/posts/2021-06-19-understand-how-tables-are-joined-in-data-model.md

 ---

-This post's program can be [downloeded here](../../examples/ap_analysis_20210619.json) then push to your environment by content-cli.
+This post's program can be [downloaded here](../../examples/ap_analysis_20210619.json) then push to your environment by content-cli.

 ---